 Earhart felt the flight proved that men and women were equal in “jobs requiring intelligence, coordination, speed, coolness, and willpower.”

-Here is another quote by Amelia that I believe is very inspirational:
+Here is a quote by Amelia that I believe is very inspirational:

 “The woman who can create her own job is the woman who will win fame and fortune.
 It is far easier to start something than it is to finish it.”